How To Find The Base Formula

 Example: Object-Oriented Programming (OOP)

 In OOP, abstraction allows programmers to focus on the essential properties and behaviors of an object while hiding the complex implementation details.
-For example, a "Car" object might have properties like "color," "make," "model," and methods like "accelerate," "brake," and "turn."
-The programmer using the "Car" object doesn't need to know how the engine works or how the braking system functions; they only need to know what the object does and how to interact with it.
+Worth adding: for example, a "Car" object might have properties like "color," "make," "model," and methods like "accelerate," "brake," and "turn. " The programmer using the "Car" object doesn't need to know how the engine works or how the braking system functions; they only need to know what the object does and how to interact with it.
 This level of abstraction simplifies the development process and allows programmers to focus on the overall system architecture.

 4. Decomposition: Breaking Down Complex Systems

 Decomposition involves breaking down a complex system into smaller, more manageable components and analyzing each component separately.
-This allows you to understand the behavior of the overall system by understanding the behavior of its individual parts.
+Understand the behavior of the overall system by understanding the behavior of its individual parts becomes possible here.

 Example: Analyzing a Business's Financial Statements